tidepool-org/uploader/lib/drivers/docs/tandemTslim.md

     - `[x]` amount of insulin delivered
     - `[x]` duration of insulin delivery
     - `[x]` amount of insulin delivery programmed (if differs from actual delivery, in case of bolus interruption, cancellation, etc.)
-    - `*[-]` duration of insulin delivery programmed (if differs from actual duration, in case of bolus interruption, cancellation, etc.)
+    - `[x]` duration of insulin delivery programmed (if differs from actual duration, in case of bolus interruption, cancellation, etc.)
     - `[ ]` extended bolus that crosses midnight is split into two records
   - `[x]` combo/dual bolus
     - `[x]` amount of insulin delivered - immediate (normal)